Obarun/66/doc/66-remove.md

 remove [ -h ] [ -P ] service...
 ```

-This command remove all files belongs to *service* from the system even its log file.
+This command removes all files belonging to *service* from the system even its log file.
 The only exception is its [frontend](66-frontend.html) file.

 If the *service* is running, it will be stopped and unsupervised before removing it.
 This is also applied to its required-by dependencies except if the `-P` is passed.